nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Plan: To make the association of `Wedding` and `Person` more intuitive, we will change the prefix from 't/' to 'w/', representing the `Wedding` that a `Person` is associated with.

+2. Forced Deletion and Clearing

+Currently: To prevent accidental deletions and clearing of data in KnottyPlanners, a confirmation will be required from the user to ensure that the deletion or clearing is intentional.

+Plan: To include a force deletion or clearing command that allows the user to remove the data without KnottyPlanners requiring a confirmation from them.

+3.
 // Support for Multi-Languages

 --------------------------------------------------------------------------------------------------------------------